 This pretty little lady is quite simply the longest surviving female club kid who’s still very much active on the scene today.
 More than likely unbeknown to herself, her exotic looks, big dark eyes and mannerism strangely bring to mind a ’50s Italian film star named Gina Lollobrigida.

 First step up the proverbial social ladder: getting a job as a shop assistant at PX, Covent Garden’s hip boutique of the late ’70s.
 Conveniently, Steve Strange worked there too and he seized the opportunity to get her on board the burgeoning Blitz bandwagon by posting her at the club’s front door, armed with the guest list clipboard.
 He was too busy himself holding a mirror up to the punters, asking “would you let you in?”, to see to a guest list – joke!
-He also famously roped her in for Visage’s oft-seen début VT for Fade To Grey, but only just to lip-synch a couple of words … devenir gris.
+He also famously roped her in for Visage’s oft-seen début VT for Fade To Grey, but only just to lip-synch the two words … devenir gris that Rusty’s then-girlfriend from Belgium had recorded.

-From then on, Julia’s dream clearly became reality as she proved to be ubiquitous, much like long-time sidekick Tasty Tim, at apparently every avant-garde club and happening party “known to mankind”.
+From then on, Julia’s dream clearly became reality as she proved to be ubiquitous at apparently every avant-garde club and happening party “known to mankind”.
 Needless to say, practical opening-of-a-toilet-seat jokes went viral behind the scene, but that obviously never deterred her.

 Whatever she got up to virtually every night at those functions seemed immaterial.
-What mattered was that she was there.
+What mattered was her presence.
 Somehow, looking pretty amply sufficed for scenesters to feel that she added a certain cachet to the place, provided that she could play down her notorious cockney sparrow demeanour.
 Be it as The Blitz’s door whore, The Wag’s front-of-house cashier, Taboo’s cloakroom attendant and as a host, performer or DJ in countless other dives, she quite simply bit at every disco bait.

 So, how does she do it and, more importantly, what can possibly motivate this rather perplexing character?
 Does she constantly live in fear of missing out?
 Is she trying to prove something?
 What does she have for breakfast?!?